 The labeling of a protein with ubiquitin directs a wide range of biological processes.
 From protein breakdown by the proteasome, cellular localization of proteins to transcriptional activity and DNA repair.
 Defects in these regulation mechanisms cause cancer and many other diseases.

 Expectations for the ubiquitin field in the drug discovery market are running high with the expectation that the Ubiquitin field is as rich in drug targets as the phosphorylation system.
-A field which now accounts for 25-30% of all drug discovery & development expenditure.

 The successes of the proteasome proteasome inhibitor Velcade® (bortezomib), the first-to-market ubiquitin proteasome system (UPS) modulator ($3 billion USD revenue in 2014), the growth of Kyprolis®(carfilzomib) which was launched in 2012, and the recently submitted drug application of ixazomib furthermore reveal the potential of the UPS as a pharmacological target area.
 As a result research into the Ubiquitin field is expanding fast and is starting to yield drug targets for specific indications.